Published on: 20 Nov 2020 17:03

 You should let us know if you are self-isolating.
 We now have some staff members isolating as they are in the high-risk groups.

-If you have developed coronavirus symptoms (a new continuous cough and/or a fever/high temperature and/or a loss or change to your sense of taste or smell), stay at home for 10 days from the start of your symptoms even if you think your symptoms are mild.
+If you have developed coronavirus symptoms (a new continuous cough and/or a fever/high temperature and/or a loss or change to your sense of smell or taste), stay at home for 10 days from the start of your symptoms even if you think your symptoms are mild.

 Phone your GP or NHS 24 (111) if your symptoms: